 In conservation and wildlife photography, I believe there are at least two primary ethical issues to consider:

-A) What impact does taking the photograph have – both at the actual time of capture (e.g. could it stress an animal, change its behaviour), and in the future (e.g. do the images use help conservation and wildlife etc.).
+A) What impact does taking the photograph have – both at the actual time of capture (e.g. could it stress an animal, change its behaviour), and in the future (e.g. do the images use help conservation and wildlife, do your behaviours impact others etc.).

 The answers to these questions are not always as simple as they appear, however I think a good place to start is by always keeping in mind the four virtues of:

-> Transparency – in what you have done and created)
+> Transparency – in what you have done and what you have created.

-Sometimes there is a lot to consider, your ego can get involved, there is pressure from clients etc, so I find what can really help is asking myself ‘What would a good person do in this situation?’.
+Sometimes there is a lot to consider, your ego can get involved, there is pressure from clients o at the time of shooting, but I find what can really help is simply asking ‘What would a good person do?’.